MasonEgger/website/my_site/content/blog/year_of_linux_desktop.md

 ---

 ## Year of the Linux Desktop
 My first job was as a lab instructor/developer for the Computer Science department at Texas State University, starting in the summer of 2012.
 My boss was what I would call _The *nix Dude_.
 You know who I'm talking about.
-Socks with sandles, utility clothing (pockets in pockets for pockets), and of course, a glorious beard that would make Albus Dumbledore proud.
+Socks with sandals, utility clothing (pockets in pockets for pockets), and of course, a glorious beard that would make Albus Dumbledore proud.
 He pretty much personified the _*nix Guy_ from the classic [Dilbert comic](https://dilbert.com/strip/1995-06-24).
 Between him and a few select others I was constantly told about how this year would finally be the year Linux became popular on the desktop and how it would signal the end of Microsoft's dominance on the PC.
 I then decided to try Ubuntu on my personal machine, and after about three months decided this was all wishful thinking and promptly reinstalled Windows.
 But every time I went to a Linux meetup or conference the phrase "year of the Linux desktop" was always being uttered.
 Personally, like many, I thought it was never going to happen.
 However, I think I can proudly say that 2019 is in fact, the year of the Linux desktop.... just not how anyone envisioned it.

 ## Year-of-the-Linux-Desktop.exe
-If a decade ago you had told any *nix evangelist that, in 2019, Microsoft Windows would ship a version of their operating system with a Linux kernel built in you would have probably gotten one of two responses:
+If a decade ago you had told any \*nix evangelist that, in 2019, Microsoft Windows would ship a version of their operating system with a Linux kernel built in you would have probably gotten one of two responses:

 1. "We won!
 Microsoft has crumbled to Linux!"
-2. "Linux sold out! *explitive* M$ will ruin Linux!"
+2. "Linux sold out! *expletive* M$ will ruin Linux!"

 With Microsoft's long track record of bashing Linux (pun intended) it seemed impossible that the two would ever be able to co-exist.
 But when Steve Balmer left Microsoft and Satya Nadella took over as CEO it appears that Microsoft entered a sort of Renaissance period.
 This is a whole topic that could be covered in a separate blog post, but in summary Microsoft started adopting technologies and patterns that it never had before.
 So when Microsoft announced the [Windows Subsystem for Linux (or WSL for short)](https://docs.microsoft.com/en-us/windows/wsl/about) it took many people by surprise.
-Microsoft seemed to be embracing Linux and responding to the need for useful devlopment tools on its platform.
+Microsoft seemed to be embracing Linux and responding to the need for useful development tools on its platform.
 While a majority of the world uses either Windows or OS X as their primary operating system for day to day life, the vast majority of software is deployed in Linux.
 I personally have run a dual boot system for years so when I wanted to do regular activities such as streaming video or playing games I would boot into my Windows drive, but when I wanted to write code or tinker I would reboot into my Linux drive.
 But now I no longer have to do that.
+For my work computer I used a MacBook Pro like many developers I know.
+This was a great experience back in early 2015.
+But ever since then it seems every iteration of the MacBook Pro just gets worse and worse.
+For the sake of keeping this short we'll only focus on one issue, the keyboard.
+I don't think I need to say anymore, but if Apple doesn't come to the realization that these _terrible_ hareware decisions are driving developers away from their hardware then I doubt I'll ever own another Mac product again.
+It used to be that Macs were the only decent viable option for professional developer laptops (not that Linux distros aren't great, but IT management software for them is scarce).
+The WSL has completely turned this assumption on its head.
 The WSL allows me to run a fully functioning Linux distro within Windows.
 Now, when I open my terminal, instead of getting `cmd` or `PowerShell` I get a bash terminal with everything I ever needed from my Linux partition.
 Then, on top of that, I can remote connect to the WSL with VSCode and execute everything I write in there.
 I open an application on Windows and it just executes my code in a Linux environment flawlessly.
 It has been three months and I haven't needed to reboot into Linux desktop once.
 Here's how you can have this experience yourself.

-So let's get this setup for you.
+So let's get this setup for you so you can experience it for yourself.

 ## Installing the WSL
-Installing the WSL has been made extremely simple.
+Installing the WSL has been made extremely simple though the Microsoft Store.

 1. Go to the Microsoft Store app on your Windows machine and search for Linux.